Blog >

 Before

+Most companies used one AI tool for everything: research, drafting, editing.
 And yes, content got faster.
 But it didn’t get better.

 Because one tool produces one way of thinking, scaling content anyone could publish.